 - A) Test for dial tone at the network interface jacks before connecting outside lines to the control unit.
 For the test, connect a standard phone to the first network interface jack. - B) Lift the handset and listen for dial tone.
-(If there is no dial tone, contact your local telephone company before continuing.) - C) Repeat for each network interface jack. - 2 A) Connect line cords to the line jacks on 206 and 400 modules, starting with the top line jack on the leftmost 206 module. - B) Route each cord through the hook on the front of the module, then push the cords through the space below the module and out through the back. - C) Pull the cords from behind the backplane, leaving at least two feet (0.6 meters) of slack in the cords (for future maintenance, so you can easily reconnect cords after replacing system modules). - 3 Connect the free end of each line cord to the appropriate network interface jack.
+(If there is no dial tone, contact your local telephone company before continuing.) - C) Repeat for each network interface jack. - 2 A) Connect line cords to the line jacks on 206 and 400 modules, starting with the top line jack on the leftmost 206 module. - B) Route each cord through the hook on the front of the module, then push the cords through the space below the module and out through the back. - C) Pull the cords from behind the backplane, leaving at least two feet (0.6 meters) of slack in the cords (for future maintenance, so you can easily reconnect cords after replacing system modules).

+3 Connect the free end of each line cord to the appropriate network interface jack.

 - 4 A) Test the lines-plug a system phone into extension jack 10.
-Press the line buttons for each outside line and listen for dial tone. - B) Repeat for extensions 16, 22, 28, 34, 40, and 52 (if available).

-- 5 A) Connect modular telephone cords to 206 module extension jacks, starting at the top extension jack on the leftmost module. - B) Route each cord through the hook on the front of the module, then push the cords through the space below the module and out through the back. - C) Pull the cords from behind the backplane, leaving at least two feet (0.6 meters) of slack in the cords (for future maintenance, so you can easily reconnect cords after replacing system modules). - Connect the free end of each modular telephone cord to the modular connecting blocks for system extensions.

-- B) Match up the grooves where the top edge of the cover meets the backplane, and gently push the edge into place. - Lower the bottom of the cover until it is secured in place.
+Press the line buttons for each outside line and listen for dial tone. - B) Repeat for extensions 16, 22, 28, 34, 40, and 52 (if available). - 5 A) Connect modular telephone cords to 206 module extension jacks, starting at the top extension jack on the leftmost module. - B) Route each cord through the hook on the front of the module, then push the cords through the space below the module and out through the back. - C) Pull the cords from behind the backplane, leaving at least two feet (0.6 meters) of slack in the cords (for future maintenance, so you can easily reconnect cords after replacing system modules). - Connect the free end of each modular telephone cord to the modular connecting blocks for system extensions. - A) Place the cover on the control unit-this is especially important to keep the modules dust-free and the system working efficiently.
+To cover the control unit, while holding the cover at an angle, gently move the top rear edge of the cover over the top of the control unit. - B) Match up the grooves where the top edge of the cover meets the backplane, and gently push the edge into place. - C) Lower the bottom of the cover until it is secured in place.